GPU deployment using Vulkanlink

 Prerequisiteslink

 In order to use Vulkan to drive the GPU, you need to have a functional Vulkan environment.
-IREE requires Vulkan 1.1 on Android and 1.2 elsewhere.
+IREE requires a device satisfying the Vulkan 1.3 baseline above.
 It can be verified by the following steps:

 Run the following command in a shell: